d3/d3/docs/selectAll.markdown

 ![selectAll](selectAll-init.png)

-Selects all descendants of the current document that match the [selector](http://www.w3.org/TR/css3-selectors/) *s*.
+Selects all descendants of the current document that match the [selector](http://www.w3.org/TR/css3-selectors/) string *s*.
 The selected nodes are returned in *document order*: depth-first pre-order traversal of the DOM tree or subtree in question.
 The descendants do not need to be immediate children of the document element.